Best Practices for the Best Ranking | Beef Quality Assurance Certification (BQA)

-It’s about time for your Beef Quality Assurance (BQA) certification.
+The Beef Quality Assurance Certification is what can set your ranch apart from everyone else's.
 How do you ensure that you will earn a great BQA ranking?
 Incorporating proper cattle handling practices is your best bet.

-Let's walk through the basics of BQA and some best management practices that any operation can apply to ensure that you bring your “A” game to the BQA certification process.
+Let's walk through the basics of BQA and some best management practices that any operation can apply to ensure that you bring your "AÀ game to the Beef Quality Assurance Certification process.

 To learn about the importance of Beef Quality Assurance Standards in the Cattle Beef industry, read this blog.